c3ai-lab/deVote/README.md

 ### Browser extension

+The browser extension is under *implementation/extension*.
+You can add them to the chrome browser by going to the Extensions settings, clicking on *"Load unzipped extension"* in the upper left corner and selecting the path in the Explorer/Finder.
+You can find more information at [Install and manage extensions](https://support.google.com/chrome_webstore/answer/2664769?hl=en).

 ### Smart contract

 As described in the chapter *Architecture*, there are two different types smart contracts that deVote uses.
 There is one parent contract (manager contract) and several child contracts (poll contracts).
 The manager contract must be created manually once and the poll contracts are published by deVote.
 The process of publishing the manager contract and the necessary configuration for the poll contracts are explained below.